Scatenix/DSA/README.md

 ## Testing additions: Sugar

-This repository also includes the sugar library, which adds some coloring, time and memory metrics to testing.
+This repository also includes my library 'sugar', which adds some coloring, time and memory metrics to testing.
 Needs the performance and color library alongside.
+(Currently not yet in any separate repository)

 All can be found in the DSA/util directory.